 Quick and Easy – How to Make Chia Seed Jam in Minutes

 Chia seed jam?
 Yup, you can make jam with chia seeds.
-It’s not quite like traditional jam – but if you’re looking for an easy, 20 minute, low sugar, fruity spread to put on your toast or pancakes – you’ll definitely want to give this a try!
+It’s not quite like traditional jam – but if you’re looking for an easy, small batch, low sugar, fruity spread to put on your toast or pancakes – you’ll definitely want to give this a try!

 What are the Benefits of Chia Seed Jam?